 2 UCL Global Undergraduate Scholarship

-The UCL Global Undergraduate Scholarship is a fully funded award at University College London for incoming international bachelor’s students from low-income backgrounds.
-This competitive scholarship offers either full tuition plus a living stipend and allowance or full tuition only, depending on the award type, for the full duration of the degree.
+The UCL Global Undergraduate Scholarship is an award at University College London for incoming international bachelor’s students from low-income backgrounds.
+Depending on the award type, it can cover full tuition only or full tuition plus a maintenance allowance and a fixed allowance for additional costs such as the Immigration Health Surcharge and visa fees.
 Applicants must first submit an application for a full-time undergraduate program at UCL and then complete a separate scholarship application through UCL’s funding portal, following the eligibility criteria and deadlines outlined on the official scholarship page.

 3. Reach Oxford Scholarship